-Total Hip Replacement (THR) and Total Knee Replacement (TKR) are two highly successful orthopaedic procedures which reduce pain for people with osteoarthritis.[1,2] Over 200,000 THRs and TKRs were performed in the United Kingdom (UK) in 2019 pre-pandemic.[1]
-Approximately 90% of patients are typically satisfied following THR and TKR,[2] with significant improvements in pain and physical function after three to 12 months.[2,3]
+Total hip replacement (THR) and total knee replacement (TKR) are two highly successful orthopaedic procedures, which reduce pain for people with osteoarthritis.
+Over 200 000 THRs and TKRs were performed in the United Kingdom (UK) in 2019 prepandemic.
+Approximately 90% of patients are typically satisfied following THR and TKR, with significant improvements in pain and physical function after 3-12 months.

-Historically, it has been assumed that people become more active following THR or TKR through the amelioration of joint pain.[4]
-However, current literature suggests physical activity, at best, remains the same from pre- to post-operatively, and in some instances declines.[4,5]
+Historically, it has been assumed that people become more active following THR or TKR through the amelioration of joint pain.
+However, current literature suggests physical